mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 QUIC is a recently proposed transport protocol {{I-D.ietf-quic-transport}} that combines the service offered by TCP and TLS.
-QUIC encrypts all the application data and most of the packet headers, and thus prevents most of the interferences from middleboxes.
+QUIC encrypts all the application data and most of the packet headers, and thus prevents most interferences from middleboxes.
 QUIC encode control and application data using a flexible framing mechanism.
 In this section, we describe how we combine the approach proposed in {{archi}} to those features to propose Pluginized QUIC.

-We break down a QUIC implementation execution flow into a generic subroutines.
+We break down a QUIC implementation execution flow into generic subroutines.
 These are specified functions called protocol operations.
 These protocol operations implement a given part of the QUIC protocol, for example the acknowledgment generation or the computation of the round-trip-time.
 Some are